null

 Quick (Temporary) Fixes to Restore Headlights

 Sanding is efficient, but it calls for elbow grease and is time-intensive.
-Here are some easy, temporary fixes you can use to clean foggy headlights when time is an issue:
+Below are some easy, temporary fixes you can use to clean foggy headlights when time is an issue.
+These methods mostly just clean the surface dirt and light oxidation, but won't fully restore your headlights.
+If you’re happy with your results from any of these techniques, you may be able to finish off your headlights with 2,000 grit sandpaper and polish, seal them up, and get a more permanent fix.

 Toothpaste